OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 5. Run the script to remove `CustomerFirstName` and `CustomerLastName`.
 6. Verify the code in `Production`.

-To accomplish the same changes with blue-green deployments requires a lot more planning.
-Without blue-green deployments, the only worry is that someone might use the application before everything is deployed and verified.
+To accomplish the same changes with blue/green deployments requires a lot more planning.
+Without blue/green deployments, the only worry is that someone might use the application before everything is deployed and verified.
 If the user gets an error indicating the column `CustomerFirstName` is missing during the deployment, no worries, they shouldn't be in the system at that point anyway.
-That is not the case with blue-green deployments.
+That is not the case with blue/green deployments.
 Users will be in the application; they will be running on the `Green` servers.
 That means data is going to get manipulated and queried.

-Here are some of the scenarios to consider when doing the same change with blue-green deployments:
+Here are some of the scenarios to consider when doing the same change with blue/green deployments:

 - The application and database changes will be deployed to `Blue`, including the new column `CustomerFirstName`.
 Does the application use any stored procedures?
 Specifically around inserting/updating data into the customer table?
 The code running on `Green` won't know about any new parameters added to those stored procedures.
 - When the changes are deployed to `Blue` there will be no data in the `CustomerFirstName` column.
 The temptation will be there to use the same backfill script as before.
 The thought being the backfill script will help with verification and make the transition from `Green` to `Blue` seamless.